blackviper30091980-stack/Database-Testing-Project/Simulated_Bug_Reports/README.md

 ID: DB - 02

-TITLE: Database accepts INSERT with duplicate PRIMARY KEY 'id' in 'students'table.
+TITLE: Database accepts INSERT with duplicate PRIMARY KEY student_id in 'students'table.

+SEVERITY: Critical

+PRIORITY: High

+Preconditions:

+-student_id is defined as a primary key;

+-a student with student_id = 1 already exists.